d2l-ai/d2l-en/chapter_optimization/gd.md

 ### Convergence Analysis

 We only analyze the convergence rate for convex and three times differentiable $f$, where at its minimum $x^*$ the second derivative is nonzero, i.e., where $f''(x^*) > 0$.
-The multivariate proof is a straightforward extension of the argument below and omitted since it doesn't help us much in terms of intuition.
+The multivariate proof is a straightforward extension of the argument below and omitted since it does not help us much in terms of intuition.

 Denote by $x_k$ the value of $x$ at the $k$-th iteration and let $e_k := x_k - x^*$ be the distance from optimality.
 By Taylor series expansion we have that the condition $f'(x^*) = 0$ can be written as